Aconitine: Famous poisonings

 During the Indian Rebellion of 1857, a British detachment was the target of attempted poisoning with aconitine by the Indian regimental cooks.
 The plot was thwarted by John Nicholson who, having detected the plot, interrupted the British officers just as they were about to consume the poisoned meal.
 The chefs refused to taste their own preparation, whereupon it was force-fed to a monkey who "expired on the spot".
 The cooks were hanged.

 Aconitine was the poison used by George Henry Lamson in 1881 to murder his brother-in-law in order to secure an inheritance.
 Lamson had learned about aconitine as a medical student from professor Robert Christison, who had taught that it was undetectable—but forensic science had improved since Lamson's student days.

 Rufus T. Bush, American industrialist and yachtsman, died on September 15, 1890, after accidentally taking a fatal dose of aconite.

 In 1953 aconitine was used by a Soviet biochemist and poison developer, Grigory Mairanovsky, in experiments with prisoners in the secret NKVD laboratory in Moscow.
 He admitted killing around 10 people using the poison.

 In 2004 Canadian actor Andre Noble died from aconitine poisoning.
 He accidentally ate some monkshood while he was on a hike with his aunt in Newfoundland.

-In 2009 Lakhvir Singh of Feltham, west London, used aconitine to poison the food of her ex-lover Lakhvinder Cheema (who died as a result of the poisoning) and his current fiancée Aunkar Singh.
+In 2009 Lakhvir Singh of Feltham, west London, used aconitine to poison the food of her ex-lover Lakhvinder Cheema (who died as a result of the poisoning) and his current fiancée Gurjeet Choongh.
 Singh received a life sentence with a 23-year minimum for the murder on February 10, 2010.

 In 2022, twelve diners at a restaurant in York Region became acutely ill following a meal.
 All twelve became seriously ill and four of them were admitted to the intensive care unit after the suspected poisoning.